 Central Clearing.
-In order to mitigate counterparty risk and systemic risk in general, various U.S. and international regulatory initiatives are underway to require certain derivatives to be cleared through central clearinghouses.
-In the United States, clearing requirements have been implemented as part of the Dodd-Frank Act.
-The CFTC imposed its first clearing mandate on December 13, 2012 affecting certain interest rate and credit default swaps.
+In order to mitigate counterparty risk and systemic risk in general, various U.S. and international regulatory initiatives, including EMIR, are underway to require certain derivatives to be cleared through central clearinghouses.
+In the United States, clearing mandates affect certain interest rate and credit default swaps.
 The CFTC and the SEC may introduce clearing requirements for additional classes of derivatives in the future.
 EMIR also requires OTC derivatives contracts meeting specific criteria to be cleared through central counterparties.